 Nestlé is committed to providing more delicious, nutritious and sustainable plant-based options for consumers around the globe.
 People are continuing to look for different ways to eat more healthily by diversifying their protein intake and lower the environmental footprint of their diets.

-Garden Gourmet is putting the 'incredible' into plant-based sausages with carefully chosen ingredients including soy, beetroot, carrots, peppers, and rapeseed and coconut oils.
-With 13 grams of plant-based protein, no cholesterol and around 40% less fat than a sausage made of pork, the Garden Gourmet Incredible Sausage scores a 'B' rating on the Nutri-score front of pack labeling system.
+Garden Gourmet is putting the 'sensational' into plant-based sausages with carefully chosen ingredients including soy, beetroot, carrots, peppers, and rapeseed and coconut oils.
+With 13 grams of plant-based protein, no cholesterol and around 40% less fat than a sausage made of pork, the Garden Gourmet plant-based sausage scores a 'B' rating on the Nutri-score front of pack labeling system.

 The Garden Gourmet and Sweet Earth sausages have a lower environmental impact that a sausage made with meat.
-For example, the Garden Gourmet Incredible Sausage has soy as its main ingredient.
+For example, the Garden Gourmet sausage has soy as its main ingredient.
 Compared to a pork-based sausage, a soy-based sausage can account for roughly 90 percent less CO2, 90 percent less water and 80 percent less land use.
-The packaging for the Garden Gourmet Incredible Sausage has also been designed to be fully recyclable.
+The packaging for the Garden Gourmet sausage has also been designed to be fully recyclable.

 Nestlé recently announced its ambition to achieve zero net greenhouse gas emissions by 2050, including by offering more plant-based food and beverages.
 The company has also said it will make all its packaging recyclable or reusable by 2025.